-As stated in section 1.1.5., during the use 100 % of the clay targets are released to the environment.
-In its opinions on the applications for authorisation, RAC was of the view that this inevitably means that initially 100 % of the CTPHT is released to the environment; i.e. to the soil compartment (e.g. shooting grounds, agricultural land, and nature areas).
+As stated in section 0., during the use 100 % of the clay targets are released to the environment.
+In its opinions on the applications for authorisation, RAC was of the view that this inevitably means that initially 100 % of the CTPHT is released to the environment; i.e. mainly to the soil compartment (e.g. shooting grounds, agricultural land, and nature areas).
 The same consideration should apply to the alternative binder substances.
-However, two main sources of uncertainty related to the releases are: 1) a fraction of the larger fragments of clay targets may be collected and disposed of, thus reducing the actual release; 2) the release estimate based on 18 indicator PAHs may underestimate the risks from release of CTPHT and other binders to the environment if it is not capturing all PAHs in the binder matrix.
+However, two main sources of uncertainty related to the releases are: 1) a fraction of the larger fragments of clay targets may be collected and disposed of, thus reducing the actual release; 2) the release estimate is based on 18 indicator PAHs and this may underestimate the risks from release of CTPHT and other binders to the environment if it is not capturing all PAHs in the binder matrix.

 For point 1), the applicants applied a removal rate of 50 % of the clay target fragments.
 This means that 50 % of the mass of the fragmented clay targets would be manually collected from the shooting grounds.
-This 50 % decrease in the releases would naturally decrease the reduction in the releases of all of the restriction options by a corresponding 50 %.
+Assuming that the fragments are disposed of as waste in a way that would prevent all releases from waste, this 50 % decrease in the releases would naturally decrease the reduction in the releases of all of the restriction options by a corresponding 50 %.

-If the potential underestimation of using only the 18 indicative PAHs is not accounted, the analysis with a 50 % removal rate is likely to overestimate the costs of the restriction in relation to the reduction of the releases.
-Thus, the CE-ratios in Table 36., which depicts the CE-ratios for the 50 % release factor, can be considered the higher boundary for the CE-ratios in terms of uncertainty related to the releases.
+If the potential underestimation of using only the 18 indicative PAHs is not accounted for, the analysis with a 50 % removal rate is likely to overestimate the costs of the restriction in relation to the reduction of the releases.
+Thus, the CE-ratios in Table 36, which depicts the CE-ratios for the 50 % release factor, can be considered the higher boundary for the CE-ratios in terms of uncertainty related to the releases.

-As seen from Table 36., a 50 % removal rate translates into 50 % of avoided releases, and subsequently doubles the C/E -ratios and the marginal abatement cost.
+As seen from Table 36, a 50 % removal rate translates into 50 % of avoided releases, and subsequently doubles the C/E -ratios and the marginal abatement cost.